oracle-livelabs/developer/ords-mcp/2-environment-set-up.md

    ![7-entering-your-free-sql-credentials-for-new-connection](./images/lab-2/7-entering-your-free-sql-credentials-for-new-connection.png " ")

->[!IMPORTANT]
->Make sure you click the checkbox to "Save Password."
+:warning: **Important:** Make sure you click the checkbox to "Save Password."
 The MCP server requires this saved password to establish a SQLcl connection on your behalf.

 5. Choose **Basic** as the Connection Type, enter in your details.